Modern Architecture and the Modern City: Europe 2019

 Open to Ph.D., M. Arch, M.S. in Architecture, MSUD, Master of Real Estate Development, City & Regional Planning, and B.S.Arch students with permission.

-MAMC: EUROPE 2018 visits London, Barcelona, The Netherlands and Paris for extended studies with additional free time in Hamburg and Prague.
-The faculty includes Michael Gamble in London, Richard Dagenhart in The Netherlands and Copenhagen, Jude Leblanc in Paris and Mark Cottle in Barcelona.
+MAMC: EUROPE 2019 visits London, Berlin, The Netherlands and Paris for extended studies with additional free time in Hamburg and Prague.
+The faculty includes Michael Gamble in London, Richard Dagenhart in The Netherlands and Copenhagen, Jude Leblanc in Paris and Daniel Baerlecken in Berlin.
 The program is intensive with site visits to dozens of significant modern and contemporary architecture, urban design and landscape projects in the five cities and their surrounding territories.

 Participating students may travel independently after the conclusion of the program and prior to submission of final research papers and journals at the end of the semester.

 All students will participate in the Module 2 workshop during the spring semester.

 All participating students must be full time students at Georgia Tech and enrolled for 12 credit hours.
 Students in Architecture must enroll in ARCH 8903 for 3 credit hours.
 Students in the Master of Science in Urban Design must enroll for ARCH 8903 for 6 credit hours.
 Students are encouraged to take ARCH 4123 and/or ARCH 6155 for pass-fail credit if they have not previously taken a pass-fail course or if they do not need additional credits for their degree.